radocodes/Web-Art-Gallery/README.md

 # Web-Art-Gallery
-Web Art Gallery - Web application, personal website of a professional artist for the presentation and sale of his own paintings such as artworks and customer orders, such as drawing paintings, illustrations and cartoons to order.
+Web Art Gallery - Web application, personal website of a professional artist for the presentation and sale of his own artworks and customer orders, such as paintings, illustrations and caricatures to order.